getify/You-Dont-Know-JS/types & grammar/ch3.md

 var b = new String( a );
 var c = Object( a );

-//you can also wrap the value directly var d = Object( false );
+//you can also pass the primitive value as a parameter to the Object(...) function var d = Object( false );
 var e = Object( "Hello World" );